aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 textbooks don't show you: inadequate documentation.
 We'll respond by building in stages, from a seed just capable of turning the simplest source code into working bytecode, learning from each stage how to grow into the next.
-Start with a look at our input and our output: a trivial program, from its source text to parsed syntax and then to runnable bytecode.
+Start with an example of our input and our output: a trivial program, from its source text to parsed syntax and then to runnable bytecode.